How to Reignite Romance When You Lost the Spark in Your Relationship

 Misconception Two: If romance were going to happen, it should happen organically

 The Reality: It’s easy for romance and spontaneity to become lumped together.
 Often newness and surprise illicit feelings (and even hormones) we’d associate with “the spark.”
 Here’s the thing, romance can be planned and it doesn’t have to take a whole lot of time.
 For many people, life becomes so busy and it can feel “awkward” to schedule time for the relationship.
 However, actively creating time and space to connect with your partner is critical.
 It’s nearly impossible to reconnect if you don’t make time to do it.

 Try This: Create a schedule and routine that will be conducive to spending meaningful time together.
 For example, schedule 10 minutes to check-in with your partner at the end of the day.
 Reflect on what has created romance in the past and actively seek ways to re-integrate this into your current circumstances.
 Remember: romance does not have to be equated with spontaneity or be something totally elaborate — make romance work for you!

-Misconception Three: They should just know (what I want/need/feel).
+Misconception Three: My partner should just know what I want/need/feel

 The Reality: This is probably one of the most common statements I hear in working with couples counseling clients.
 Of course, we’d love for our partner to be so well attuned to us, they automatically know what we think, feel, and need.
 Here’s the kicker that really throws a wrench in that expectation — no one is a mind reader.
 Your partner will not inherently know your needs (as much as we’d like them to).